nicolarenzi/webpage/docs/publications.md

                 An Ode to Culex: Listening with Mosquitoes, from Virgil to Sápmi
             </a>
         </h3>
         <div class="publication-venue">Listening to the Swan Song.
-More-than-Human Beings and Sounds in Literature and Culture Through the Ages (edited by Piotr Kociumbas & Joanna Godlewicz-Adamiec)</div>
+More-than-Human Beings and Sounds in Literature and Culture Through the Ages (eds.
+P. Kociumbas & J. Godlewicz-Adamiec)</div>
         <div class="publication-authors">Nicola Renzi</div>
         <div class="publication-year">2026</div>
         <div class="publication-tags">